wjakob/nanobind/docs/api_core.rst

    bound via :cpp:class:`class_`, the function only returns a dictionary when the type declares :cpp:class:`nb::dynamic_attr` or was subclassed in Python.

+.. cpp:function:: int inst_visit_dict(handle h, visitproc visit, void * arg) noexcept

+   Report the instance dictionary of `h` to Python's cyclic garbage collector.
+   The function is meant to be called from a custom ``tp_traverse`` type slot installed via :cpp:class:`nb::type_slots <type_slots>`, and it is the nanobind analog of ``PyObject_VisitManagedDict()`` from the CPython API.

+   Assuming that `h` represents an instance of a type that was previously bound via :cpp:class:`class_`, the function passes the dictionary that nanobind allocates for types declaring :cpp:class:`nb::dynamic_attr <dynamic_attr>` to `visit` and returns the result, which is nonzero when the traversal must stop.
+It returns zero when the type has no such dictionary or the dictionary has not been created yet.
+Dictionaries added by Python subclasses are handled by CPython and do not require any action.

+   A custom ``tp_traverse`` implementation replaces the one that nanobind would otherwise install for types with dynamic attributes, and it must call this function to keep reference cycles through the instance dictionary collectable.
+See the section on :ref:`reference leaks <refleaks>` for an example.

+.. cpp:function:: void inst_clear_dict(handle h) noexcept

+   Release the instance dictionary of `h` allocated by nanobind, if present.
+   The function is meant to be called from a custom ``tp_clear`` type slot and is the nanobind analog of ``PyObject_ClearManagedDict()``.
+The same considerations as for :cpp:func:`inst_visit_dict` apply.

 .. cpp:function:: object inst_alloc(handle h)